 Stella Villalba shares picture books to celebrate and affirm students’ identities.

 Stella Villalba shares her process for developing plans with teachers for intervening and supporting individual students.
-Stella works with English language learners, but the principles are applicable to any child.
+Stella works with multilingual learners, and the principles are applicable to any child.

 Stella Villalba confers with Esmeralda about her information writing on blue jays.